HKUST-Aerial-Robotics/Teach-Repeat-Replan/README.md

+*What's New: We have released all packages for conducting real-world experiments, please visit [experiment](https://github.com/HKUST-Aerial-Robotics/Teach-Repeat-Replan/tree/experiment)*

 *What's New: We now provide a new interface for controlling the drone directly with the keyboard.
 Check it in the following Human Interface section.*

 # Teach-Repeat-Replan